 April 28, 2021

 Hurricane season runs from June 1 to November 30 each year.
-This year, forecasters predict another above-average hurricane season with approximately 18 total named storms.
+This year, forecasters predict another above-average hurricane season with approximately 13 to 20 named storms, of which 6 to 10 could become hurricanes.
 Whether you live in a hurricane-prone area or not, you should always prepare for the upcoming hurricane season.
 Consider the following hurricane preparedness tips: